PX4/PX4-user_guide/en/config/actuators.md

 ![Plane Deflections](../../assets/config/actuators/plane_servo_convention.png)

 :::note
-If a servo does not move into the expected direction set in the geometry, you can reverse it using a checkbox on the Actuator Output.
+If a servo does not move in the expected direction set in the geometry, you can reverse it using a checkbox on the Actuator Output.
 :::